Struki84/exa/claude_search/claude_search.md

     return exa.search_and_contents(query=query, type='auto', highlights=True)
 ```

-Next we create a function to process the tool use:
+Next, we create a function to process the tool use:

 ```python
 def process_tool_calls(tool_calls):